Last updated on November 17, 2023

 Modern Horizons and Modern Horizons II

 Both Modern Horizons and Modern Horizons II featured a little bit of rebound.
 Five new cards with the mechanic were introduced between the two: Ephemerate, Trumpeting Herd, Blossoming Calm, Terramorph, and Faithless Salvaging.

 Modern Horizons II was notable for using rebound as an enabler for its Gruul () Storm archetype since the two mechanics have great synergy with each other.

 An exciting option for the command zone, Ojer Pakpatiq, Deepest Epoch gives rebound to your instant kill spells, pump spells, you-name-the-instant.
 Plus, if Ojer Pakpatiq is destroyed, it becomes a land for three turns, then it can come back!

 Rebound isn’t an evergreen mechanic but has been reused enough times that I’d expect to see it again in the future.

 You can only use rebound once.
-Once you cast your rebounded spell the second time for free it goes to the graveyard like normal.
+Once you cast your rebounded spell the second time for free it goes to the graveyard.

 Rebound does not stack.
 You still only cast your rebound spell one extra time if you give it rebound multiple times.

-Rebound spells do go to the graveyard.
-Unless there’s some kind of effect forcing it not to, like Rest in Peace.
+Yes, after a spell rebounds it resolves and goes to the graveyard.
+Unless there’s some kind of effect forcing it otherwise, like Rest in Peace.